This post is also available in: Spanish

 Jenny Marie Forsythe holds a Master’s degree in Latin American Literature from the Universidad Nacional Autónoma de México and is currently a Ph.D. student in Literature at the University of California, Los Angeles.

 Nayeli Montero Rodriguez: Nayeli currently lives in Mexico City where she works in government.
-After finishing her B.A. in International Relations from the Benemérita Universidad Autónoma de Puebla in Mexico, she received a Master’s in International Studies in Security from Birmingham University in the U.K. She was Program Assistant at the Americas Program in 2010 and continues to collaborate on research, writing and relations.
+After finishing her B.A. in International Relations from the Benemérita Universidad Autónoma de Puebla in Mexico, she received a Master’s in International Studies in Security from Birmingham University in the U.K. She was Program Assistant at the Americas Program in 2010 and continues to collaborate on research and writing and relations.
 She has worked and lived in Ireland and the United Kingdom and speaks English, French and Spanish.